About the Mortgage Loan Process

-There are four primary steps involved in getting a mortgage loan.
+There are four main steps involved in obtaining a mortgage loan.

 Step two: pre-qualify for your loan

-This step is where James M. Dix will start to save you money.
-You will provide information on your employment, your assets, and your residence history.
-You'll supply information on your employment, asset, and residence history.
-We will get your credit report and score (only after you give your permission, of course).
-After we have reviewed this information we will give you a pre-qualification letter.
-With this letter, your real estate agent will negotiate the best deal for your new home.
-While you're shopping for your new home with your agent, we find the best program for you.
+This is where the rubber meets the road and James M. Dix can really save you money.
+You will supply details on your current job, your assets, and residence history.
+You'll supply your employment, asset, and residence history information.
+We will get your credit report and score (with your permission, of course).
+We'll go over all this info and give you a letter of pre-qualification.
+With this letter, your REALTOR® will negotiate the best deal for your new home.
+The pre-qual letter gives you buying clout!
+While you're deciding on the home that's right for you, we are looking for the loan that best fits your needs.

 Step four: your loan is funded

-The real estate agents will find a title company to handle the "funding" of the loan and closing of the sale.
-We'll coordinate with this company to make sure the papers your lender will need are in order, and you'll probably}likely sign all these papers at this company's officeWe coordinate with the title company on your date to close.
-Because you don't have to worry with this coordination, you can think about moving, paint colors, carpet, and the fun parts of getting your new home.
+The agents will find a title company to handle the "funding" and closing of the sale.
+We'll coordinate with this company to make sure the papers your lender requires are in order, and you'll probably}likely sign all these papers at this company's officeWe coordinate with the title company on your closing date.
+Since you don't have to coordinate this process, you can think about moving, if you're going to repaint, new carpet, and the fun parts of getting your new home.

 Have questions about the loan process?
 Call James M. Dix at (317) 288-9434.
 We answer questions about the loan process every day.